 How Long Does it Take to Impact My Credit Score?

 Immediately.
 Your credit is impacted almost immediately.
 A chapter 7 filing can remain on your credit report for up to 10 years and a chapter 13 filing can remain on your credit score for up to 7 years.

-Our bankruptcy lawyers will help guide you through every step in the bankruptcy process and answer any questions you may have.
-Contact our bankruptcy hotline at (816) 842-6200 or click here to send us an email from our website.
+Our Kansas City bankruptcy lawyers will help guide you through every step in the bankruptcy process and answer any other questions you may have.
+Contact our bankruptcy hotline at (816) 842-6200 or fill out the contact form on our website to request a free bankruptcy evaluation.